chaoss/grimoirelab-tutorial/mordred/a-grimoirelab-dashboard-in-one-step.md

     }
 }
 ```

+See a more complete information about this file in the [section on the projects file](/mordred/the-projects-file.md).

 * Prepare a [menu.yaml](files/menu.yaml), with the menu for Kibiter (not needed if the data will be visualized with Kibana).